moq-wg/moq-transport/draft-lcurley-warp.md

 ## OBJECT {#message-object}
 A OBJECT message contains a single media object associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.
+The object is uniquely identified by the combination of the Track ID, Group ID, and Object ID.

 The format of the OBJECT message is as follows: